 This home in Greenwich, CT had old insulation that just wasn't doing the job.
 It was causing the owner's energy bills to rise, and their home was cold when it should've been warm!
 They gave us a call at Dr. Energy Saver of Connecticut, and we were happy to come out, and see what we could do to solve the problem!

 Our Home Comfort Specialist, Keith Saunders, surveyed the space, and quickly realized what needed to be done.
-He called on Dan Kiley, and he quickly came out to install new insulation in the home.
+He called on Dan Kiley, and he came out to install new insulation in the home.
 After removing all of the old insulation, Dan and his comfort crew installed our closed cell spray foam.
-This two part foam has an high R-value per inch, seals of air infiltration, forms a moisture barrier, and absorbs sound.
+This two part foam has a high R-value per inch, seals any air leaks, forms a moisture barrier, and absorbs sound.
 It works so well that it cut this family's energy bills in half!

 If you're looking to solve your own home energy problems, give us a call at Dr. Energy Saver of Connect for your FREE energy evaluation!

 The old-fashioned way to insulate a crawl space was to install fiberglass batts between the overhead joists.
 This is no longer recommended for several reasons.
 In a crawl space, fiberglass insulation tends to absorb moisture, which causes it to lose R-value and fall out of place, rendering it ineffective while also creating a mess.
 It is also an invitation to mice and other pests.
 To repair and insulate this crawlspace, we first removed the old insulation.
 To keep moisture from entering the space, we installed drainage matting beneath TerraBlock foam insulation on the floors, and the CleanSpace vapor barrier above it.
 On the walls, we used closed cell spray foam.
 It's perfect for a crawlspace environment!
 Closed cell foam cures dense and hard, and it forms an effective barrier against both moisture and air.
 When the crawl space was finished, the owners were able to enjoy a less humid and more energy efficient home!